trpubins/pokemon-shiny-hunting/README.md

 1. Python 3.9 | 3.10 | 3.11 installed on system

+> [!WARNING]
->WARNING: Dependency build errors occur with Python 3.12 or later.
+> Dependency build errors may occur with Python 3.12 or later.

 ### Set Up Environment